 So being a Pharisee does not mean being a bad leader or a bad person.

-We will not study this further here, but if you so desire, studying and applying the word “Pharisee” may be a very helpful personal activity.
+We will not study this further here, but if you so desire, studying and applying the word “Pharisee” to your own ministry may be a very helpful personal activity.

 I recommend it.